 Diagnosis of nontuberculous mycobacterial infections is typically made via acid-fast stain and culture of samples.
+Although nucleic acid amplification tests (NAATs) exist for the most common NTM organisms, in the US speciation is increasingly done in state public health laboratories using molecular and other methods.

 Cough and expectoration are common, often associated with fatigue, weight loss, and low-grade fever.
 The course may be slowly progressive or stable for long periods.
 Respiratory insufficiency and persistent hemoptysis may develop.
 Fibronodular infiltrates on chest x-ray resemble those of pulmonary TB, but cavitation tends to be thin-walled, and pleural effusion is rare.
 So-called tree-and-bud infiltrates, seen on chest CT, are also characteristic of MAC disease.